-The legal passages in CLAT assess the aspirant's legal knowledge.
-In fact, this is one section that directly pictures the aspirant's life in an NLU.
-Hence, candidates are required to perform well in this segment of the test to pass CLAT.
+The legal passages in CLAT assess the aspirant's legal aptitude and ability to apply legal principles.
+In fact, this is one section that directly reflects the kind of analytical thinking required in law school.
+Hence, candidates are required to perform well in this segment of the test to score well in CLAT.

 Legal is one section that is not taught in school so an aspirant has to start from scratch for its preparation.
 Although no prior legal training is necessary for the CLAT legal reasoning section, aspirants must have a conceptual comprehension of laws and moral principles to answer the questions properly.